An Inside Look at Your Pelvic Floor MusclesPericoach2019-09-03T21:15:01+00:00

 Avoiding certain beverages: If you have trouble making it to the bathroom in time (urge incontinence) or if you leak urine when you cough, laugh, or sneeze (stress incontinence), following a fluid intake schedule can help you avoid these issues.
 Also avoid things that can irritate your bladder, like caffeinated and carbonated beverages, and alcoholic drinks.

 Making healthy lifestyle changes: Losing weight can help improve bladder symptoms, since extra weight puts more pressure on your pelvic floor.
 Quitting smoking is also important; smoking can degrade your muscle fibers and cause coughing, both of which can cause pelvic floor weakness.
 If you have a chronic cough, get treatment.

 You can do all these things right away.
 Kegels are a great place to start.

 The PeriCoach Kegel exerciser can help you target the right muscles.
 PeriCoach is a vaginally insertable device designed exclusively for women.
 It has three built-in biofeedback sensors that detect when you squeeze against the device.

 PeriCoach pairs with your smartphone via Bluetooth and guides you through the exercises in real time!
 You can see your progress each time you squeeze and release.

 Why Use a Pelvic Floor Exerciser?

-Healthcare practitioners recommend pelvic floor muscle training as the first line of defense against UI and prolapse, yet at least 50% of women do not correctly contract their pelvic floor muscles with verbal or written instructions alone.
-PeriCoach helps ensure you contract the right muscles, for better results over time.
+Healthcare providers recommend pelvic floor muscle training as a woman’s first line of defense against UI and prolapse.
+Yet, at least half of women don’t squeeze the right muscles with verbal or written instructions alone.
+PeriCoach guides you through Kegels and lets you know if you’re squeezing correctly.
+It helps you achieve better results over time.